gatling/gatling/src/docs/content/reference/current/session/session_api/index.md

 Once you have injected data into your virtual users, you'll naturally want to retrieve and use it.

-There's 2 ways of doing that:
+There are 2 ways of implementing this:

 * using Gatling's [Expression Language]({{< ref "../expression_el" >}})
 * manually with the Session API